pavelshtanko/cv/README.md

 ---

 ### 20\20 Vision (Netherlands) - software developer (2012 - 2014)
-Developing of budget2pay management cloud solution that include a lot of components for building custom business workflows and manage them.
+Developing of budget2pay management cloud solution that includes a lot of components for building custom business workflows and manage them.

 Did:
-- Developed new modules to provide new functionality and integration of them into existing system
+- Developed new modules to provide new functionality and integration of them into the existing system
 - Responsible for license control\verification server, and its infrastructure
-- Developed web site that allows to setup customer’s environments
+- Developed web site that allows to set up customer’s environments
 - Developed back-office portal to manage customer’s environments
 - Integrated OCR system into the application